zli867/RxFireEmission/README.md

     | ------ | ----| ------ | ----| ------ |---|

 ## Authorship
-* The paper for the modules is submitted to Remote Sensing.
+* The paper for the modules is accepted by Remote Sensing :tada:.

 * The code is implemented by Zongrun Li (zli867@gatech.edu)